Mikael Johnston: Dresden and Johnston

 Johnston is one half of the electronic dance music duo Dresden and Johnston, founded 2009, with Dave Dresden of Gabriel and Dresden.
 Dresden and Johnston's remixes of Lily Allen ("The Fear") and Nadia Ali (Love Story (Nadia Ali song)) both hit #1 in the Billboard Magazine Hot Dance Club Play Chart in 2009.
 Other remixes by the duo include "The Unbreakable" by BT, "Better Man" by JD Webb, "Black Rainbows" by The Crystal Method and "Hello Seattle" by Owl City.
 Dresden and Johnston's own single, "Keep Faith," featuring a remix by Morgan Page, also hit the Hot Dance Club Play Chart, peaking at #10.

 Current work

 Johnston was the rerecording mixer and dialogue editor for the film "Butchers Bluff" in 2024.

-In 2025, a 25th anniversary single for "Crash" is planned for release, on Rhino Records.
-The single will feature a 4K re-edited version of the original video; a new mix and master of the original song; a new version of the song, "Crash Reborn," which includes a revised chord progression (written by Johnston) and features guitars by Brad Gillis and vocals by Wayne Static; with a video co-directed by Len Wiseman and William Instone.
+In 2026, a new release for "Crash" is planned on Pop Twist Records.
+The single will feature a 4K re-edited version of the original video and a new mix and master of the original song.
+Marking its 25th anniversary, a new version of the song, "Crash Reborn"—which includes a revised chord progression (written by Johnston) and features guitars by Brad Gillis and vocals by Wayne Static with a video co-directed by Len Wiseman and William Instone—was released on New Years Eve 2025.